 sudo apt install nginx

-After the installation of NGINX, the service usually starts automatically.
+After the installation of Nginx, the service usually starts automatically.
 However, it’s good practice to confirm this and ensure it’s operating as expected.
-You can verify the status of the NGINX service by issuing the following command:
+Therefore, verify the status of the Nginx service by issuing the following command:

 systemctl status nginx